 The fourth quarter 2003 round of monitoring discovered a spike in contaminant levels in the monitoring wells.
 The District reported the findings to the SFRWQCB in its April 2004 progress report and included recommendations that would lead to site closure.
 The SFRWQCB approved the recommendations, added a few of its own, and required that the District implement those recommendations.
 The District implemented two rounds of quarterly groundwater monitoring that were concluded in March 2005.
 On November 8, 2005, the District advertised an RFP for a new contract to perform additional testing and monitoring as required by the SFRWQCB.
 On February 24, 2006, the Board authorized execution of a Professional Services Agreement with PES Environmental, Inc. The Notice to Proceed was issued to the consultant on March 6, 2006.
 The consultant prepared a work plan and submitted the plan to the SFRWQCB for approval.
 The District received conditional approval of the work plan from the SFRWQCB.
-The consultant performed extensive soil and groundwater sampling throughout the site.
-Consultant developed a plan to determine the extent of residual diesel fuel that has been discovered in the subsoil and groundwater.
+The consultant developed a plan to determine the extent of residual diesel fuel that has been discovered in the subsoil and groundwater.
 The plan was approved by the SFRWQCB.